A crucial vote on whether to hold a referendum on legalising voluntary euthanasia looks set to go down to the wire, according to a poll of all MPs.

-There's 46 MPs who have said they'll oppose it or are leaning against it.
+There's 46 MPs who have said they'll oppose a referendum or are leaning against it.
 It needs 61 votes in the House to pass.
 The decision will be as a conscience vote, meaning MPs will vote individually, rather than along party lines.

-But there's 18 MPs who have not said how they're voting.
+But 18 MPs have not said how they're voting.

 And 10 of those undeclared politicians voted for the End of Life Choice Bill at its second reading.
 It's likely at least five or six of them will back the referendum to ensure the bill can pass into law, like their colleagues.

-Under that situation, the referendum will pass, but only narrowly.
+Under that situation, the vote for a referendum will pass, but only narrowly.

 It means even a few MPs changing their minds could swing the vote against a referendum.
 Some members were understood to still be changing sides on Tuesday.

-There is, however, a number of MPs who oppose the bill – such as Labour's Deborah Russell – who say it's a close decision and feel more comfortable with putting the issue to a public.
+However, several MPs who oppose the bill – such as Labour's Deborah Russell – say it's a close decision and they feel more comfortable with putting the issue to a public.

 The group could possibly be joined by one or two more who were "no" at the second reading, but still haven't declared how they'll vote on Wednesday.

-The referendum failing would spell serious trouble for the legislation as a whole.
+The failure of a vote for the referendum would spell serious trouble for the legislation as a whole.

 The bill passed its second reading 70 votes to 50, but the referendum has been demanded by NZ First, which says the issue is too serious to leave to politicians.

-Several of the party's MPs have previously said all nine of the party's members will vote against the End of Life Choice Bill if the public aren't allowed to decide.
+Several of the party's MPs have previously said all nine NZ First members will vote against the End of Life Choice Bill if the public aren't allowed to decide.

-Without their votes, Seymour would have to retain every other "yes" vote from second reading into the third – a major ask, given a number of MPs publicly expressed reservations even while backing the bill last time.
+Without their votes, Seymour would have to retain every other "yes" vote from the second reading into the third – a major ask, given a number of MPs publicly expressed reservations even while backing the bill in the last round of voting.

-Seymour has made a series of changes to the bill since the second vote in a hope of securing further votes, but it's not yet clear whether that's won him any more votes.
+Seymour has made a series of changes to the bill since the second vote in the hope of securing further votes, but it's not yet clear whether that's won him any more support.